 As tempting as it may be to keep this excess cash for a splurge when the time comes, it may be smarter to pay off any payday loans or credit card debt you currently have.
 This will help to improve your credit rating and could potentially allow you to access larger, more affordable lines of credit in the future.

 If you’re currently classed as in persistent debt, you may be overwhelmed by the number of letters you receive from credit card companies, payday loan providers and banks asking you to increase your minimum payments.

 If this sounds familiar, it’s important not to get too stressed out.
 While we all worry about money, the good news is that there is professional help available for those who feel like they cannot deal with their current financial circumstances.

-While it’s not always beneficial to take out a payday loan to service another debt, in certain circumstances these alternative forms of finance could help to take you out of the persistent debt category.
+While it’s not always beneficial to take out a payday loan to service another debt, these alternative forms of finance could help take you out of the persistent debt category in certain circumstances.

 If you feel like a payday loan could be the solution to your temporary financial problems, why not use our free service to help match you with a lender?
 We work with the best payday loan direct lenders in the industry – all of which are FCA regulated.
 This means that you can expect fairness, transparency and affordable finance from one easy-to-use website.« How to Save Money During the Covid-19 Pandemic Trim Down Your Heating Bills This Winter With These Top Hacks »